moyni/moyni.github.io/_posts/2019-06-30-connective-learning.markdown

 In conventional business, if learning is a priority at all it's very linear.
 It's relatively easy to take a course that is obviously directly related to your role and will obviously directly impact your performance.
 But this isn't how everyone learns.
 I'd love to build a world where we make space for people to learn in this connective way.
 Where _of course_ your receptionist should take a user experience design course.

-Because I think if I told most companies that to help me learn to cook I need a JSTOR subscription and a case of wine, they'd laugh.
+Because I think if I told most companies that to help me learn to cook I need a JSTOR subscription, a topographical map of Europe and a case of wine, they'd laugh.
 But here we are; so why not?